 - 6.1 First, disconnect the white tube from the quick-fitting connection on the membrane cap.
-This will allow you to unscrew the membrane housing cap. - 6.2 All the systems are wet tested without filters prior to shipment, so you may notice some water drops still inside the housing. - 6.3 Unscrew (counter clockwise) and remove the membrane cap. - 6.4 Note: the membrane is a "dry" membrane.
-Following the flow direction sign on the membrane, cut open the "small end" of the bag, and firmly insert the membrane into the housing.
-This way the end with the two small black O-rings is towards the bottom.
+This will allow you to unscrew the membrane housing cap. - 6.2 All the systems are wet tested without filters prior to shipment, so you may notice some water drops still inside the housing. - 6.3 Unscrew (counter clockwise) and remove the membrane cap. - 6.4 Note: the membrane is a "wet" membrane, and comes vacuum sealed wet with pure water.
+Following the flow direction sign on the membrane, cut open the "small end" of the bag, hold the membrane with the bag to avoid touching or contaminating it, and firmly insert it into the housing.
+This way the end with the two small black O-rings towards the bottom.
 When it is inserted fully and properly, the "bigger" end of the membrane will be even with the housing opening.
 See Figures 8-9.
+After the membrane has been fully inserted you may then disregard the bag.

 - 6.5 Before twisting the housing cap back on, make sure the O-ring is seated at the end of the membrane housing as shown in figures 8 and 9.
-This is very important to avoid leaking and damages to the O-ring. - 6.6 Place the membrane housing cap back on and hand tighten it, then use the housing wrench to tighten it another $\frac{1}{4}-\frac{1}{2}$ " of a turn.
-Do not over tighten. - 6.7 DO NOT reconnect the tubing to the fitting on the cap at this point (will be done in system start up). - Step 7: Tubing Hook Up (see figure 5 above to see letters not shown below)
+This is very important to avoid leaking and damage to the O-ring. - 6.6 Place the membrane housing cap back on and hand tighten it, then use the housing wrench to tighten it another \(^{1}/{4}\)-\(^{1}/{2}\)" of a turn.
+Do not over tighten. - 6.7 DO NOT reconnect the tubing to the fitting on the cap at this point (will be done in system start up).

-- 7.1 See figure Sample Installation and figures of system top view, and note connection points A-B, C-D, E-F, and G-H. - 7.2 Facing the front of the system, 1st stage is the see-through housing located on the right hand side.
-Connect the RED tubing Feed Water Adapter (AFW43) (point A) to the stage 1 elbow fitting (point B). - 7.3 Connect the Auto-Flush Solenoid Valve (point C, with a black sticker indicating Waste Water Output) to the Drain Saddle (point D) with the BLACK tubing. - 7.4 On the right side of the Post Carbon Filter (FT15, 5th stage), connect the T-fitting (point E) and the Tank Valve (point F) with the YELLOW tubing. - 7.5 At the left end of the stage 5 FT15 filter, insert the BLUE tubing (links to RO faucet) into the elbow fitting.
-Models with UV/AK/DI: RO water flows out of point G at FT15 and flows into the input

-(left) side of the next stage.
-So the BLUE tubing should be connected to the output side of the final stage.

-- 7.6 Connect the other end of the BLUE tubing to the RO faucet (refer to How to Use the Compression Fitting). - 7.7 You may neatly organize the tubings, but make sure to leave enough length so the filter system can be moved freely in and out of the cabinet when replacing filters. - 7.8 You can mount the system using two 10 x 1-1/4 Phillips Flat Wood Screws.
+- 7.1 See figure Sample Installation and figures of system top view, and note connection points A-B, C-D, E-F, and G-H. - 7.2 Facing the front of the system, 1st stage is the see through housing located on the right hand side.
+Connect the RED tubing Feed Water Adapter (AFW43) (point A) to the stage 1 elbow fitting (point B). - 7.3 Connect the Flow Restrictor (point C, 3-inch long cylinder with a FLOW labeled on it) to the Drain Saddle (point D) with the BLACK tubing. - 7.4 On the right side of the Post Carbon Filter (FT15, 5th stage), connect the T-fitting (point E) and the Tank Valve (point F) with the YELLOW tubing. - 7.5 At the left end of the stage 5 FT15 filter, insert the BLUE tubing (links to RO faucet) into the elbow fitting. - Models with UV/AK/DI: RO water flows out of point G at FT15 and flows into the input (left) side of the next stage.
+So the BLUE tubing should be connected to the output side of the final stage. - 7.6 Connect the other end of the BLUE tubing to the RO faucet (refer to How to Use the Compression Fitting). - 7.7 You may neatly organize the tubing, but make sure to leave enough length so the filter system can be moved freely in and out of the cabinet when replacing filters. - 7.8 You can mount the system using two 10 x 1-1/4 Phillips Flat Wood Screws.
 This will make replacing filter cartridges easier.
 Note: If you plan on mounting/hanging the system, it is highly recommended to include supports under each of the bottom three housings.
 Supports under the housings will take the water weight off the housing threads, and ensure the thread strength does not decay over the years.